A stable implementation of a data-driven scale-aware mesoscale parameterization: Sensitivity study and scale awareness

 \subsection{Comparison to the baseline parameterizations}

-We compare the proposed subgrid parameterizations (ZB20-Smooth and ZB20-Reynolds) with the default parameter $\gamma$ to the baseline subgrid parameterizations of JH15 and GZ21.
-The subgrid parameterizations ZB20-Reynolds, GZ21 and JH15 are equally efficient in energizing the resolved flow, i.e. they parameterize the KE backscatter (Figure \ref{fig:generalization_JH_GZ}(a)) but have similar drawbacks.
-At the lowest resolutions ($1/2^o-1/3^o$), the ZB20-Reynolds and JH15 parameterizations underestimate the KE.
-At the highest resolutions ($1/5^o-1/8^o$), the ZB20-Reynolds and JH15 parameterizations slightly overestimate the KE without retuning; note that the GZ21 was tuned at every resolution to reproduce the KE exactly \cite{zhang2023implementation}.
-These three backscattering parameterizations have only a slight impact on the APE (Figure \ref{fig:generalization_JH_GZ}(b)).
-The ZB20-Smooth parameterization demonstrates the best representation of the APE for a range of resolutions $1/3^o-1/8^o$ (Figure \ref{fig:generalization_JH_GZ}(b)) and the best representation of the mean flow for a range of resolutions $1/4^o-1/8^o$ (Figure \ref{fig:generalization_JH_GZ}(c)).
+We compare the filtered subgrid parameterizations (ZB20-Smooth and ZB20-Reynolds) with the default parameter $\gamma$ to the baseline subgrid parameterizations of JHAH15 and GZ21.
+The subgrid parameterizations ZB20-Reynolds, GZ21, and JHAH15 are equally efficient in energizing the resolved flow, i.e., they parameterize the KE backscatter (Figure \ref{fig:generalization_JH_GZ}(a)) but have similar drawbacks.
+At the lowest resolutions ($1/2^\circ-1/3^\circ$), the ZB20-Reynolds and JHAH15 parameterizations underestimate the KE.
+At the highest resolutions ($1/5^\circ-1/8^\circ$), the ZB20-Reynolds and JHAH15 parameterizations slightly overestimate the KE without retuning; note that the GZ21 parameterization was tuned at every resolution to reproduce the KE exactly \cite{zhang2023implementation}.
+These three backscattering parameterizations have only a small impact on the APE (Figure \ref{fig:generalization_JH_GZ}(b)).
+The ZB20-Smooth parameterization demonstrates the best representation of the APE for a range of resolutions $1/3^\circ-1/8^\circ$ (Figure \ref{fig:generalization_JH_GZ}(b)).
+The SSH error with ZB20-Smooth is most evidently improved compared to all other parameterizations only at resolution $1/4^\circ$ discussed in Section \ref{sec:comparison_models}.
+The ZB20-Smooth leads to the most accurate representation of SSH at resolutions $1/5-1/8^\circ$, but its effect is comparable to the baseline simulation with JHAH15 parameterization.
+The ZB20-Smooth parameterization fails at resolutions coarser than $1/4^\circ$ (Figure \ref{fig:generalization_JH_GZ}(c)).